Preparing for your test

 While the driving test itself has not changed, there are elements of the service that must now be delivered differently due to Covid-19.
 This is so that we can protect our driver testers and our customers.

-Please also familiarise yourself with our important guidance information leaflet.
-If you do not meet these requirements on the day, it could result in your test not going ahead.
+Please familiarise yourself with our guidance information leaflet.
+If you don't meet these requirements, it could result in your test not going ahead.

 If you are attending for a motorcycle test you will need to bring an ear piece with you.
 Please read our Radio Earpieces for Motorcycle Testing leaflet for more detailed information.